Critical Theory, Etc: An interrogation

 Critical Theory assumes that in every kind of power relation the oppressors (always a group) are in the grip of a narrative that they seek to impose on their victim (always a group).
 There is also gaslighting going on: victims are fed narratives which tend to diminish their faith in older understandings and to increase their vulnerability.

-In old language, CT Etcetra is about powerful elites brainwashing firstly themselves and then their victims.
+In old language, Critical Theory is about powerful elites brainwashing – propagandising – firstly themselves and then their victims.
 It’s about strength deploying suggestibility as well as muscle.

-It is important that the CT Etcetera agenda was historically, and remains, emancipatory.
-It was formulated by academics who conceived themselves to be campaigners for liberation.
-[In this, they were in line with a long line of historiography, including standard Whig, or liberal, history.]
+It is important that the Critical Theory (and indeed the whole gamut of the CT Etcetera agenda) believes itself to be, emancipatory.
+It was formulated by academics who conceived themselves to be campaigners for liberation.6In this, they were in line with a long line of historiography, including standard Whig, or liberal, history.
+Only a stubborn conservative strand of thought dared suggest the “liberation” might be specious.
 They were activist academics who found an easy fit with their students’ nascent radicalism.
-Not interested in trying to increase our understanding of the world, they have a pre-packed (hyper-processed) way of transforming it.
+Not interested in trying to increase our understanding of the world, they preferred to deliver pre-packed (hyper-processed) way of transforming it.

 A few homely thoughts to begin with

-Firstly, CT Etcetera would be defunct if it was frank and robust in subjecting itself to its own analysis.
+Firstly, Critical Theory would be defunct if it was frank and robust in subjecting itself to its own analysis.
 A “physician heal thyself..”, or a “what’s sauce for the goose…” approach would have aborted it.
-That is: CT Etcetera describes all elite narratives as being hegemonic, but overlooks that CT Etcetera is now the hegemonic narrative of an academic elite which now influences the media and the creative industries.
+That is: Theory describes all elite narratives as being hegemonic, but overlooks that CT Etcetera is now the hegemonic narrative of an academic elite which now influences the media and the creative industries.
 As victims, students and audiences are expected to be obedient consumers of these narratives, and they largely concur.

-Secondly, CT Etcetera, like any theory, can only increase its credibility – can only pass muster – if it is good as an account, explanation, or rationale of the facts which come under its purview.
-CT Etcetera isn’t that entity.
+Secondly, Critical Theory, like any theory, can only increase its credibility – can only pass muster – if it is good as an account, explanation, or rationale of the facts which come under its purview.
+Critical Theory isn’t that entity.
 Time and again we find examples which disprove great chunks of the oppressor/victim narrative.
 It is hardly surprising that many classes of victim and individual victims have, as a matter of historical fact, shrugged off their oppressors’ power.
 (For example: Feminism has achieved something for women if not yet the total overthrow of the patriarchy’s hegemony.)
 It is even more interesting that erstwhile oppressors have often seen the light and shrugged off the powerful narratives which had previously sustained them in the abuse of their power.
 (It must be accepted that economic convenience, political pressure and the dictates of conscience will have played their part in most cases.)
 Partly, this was because the oppressor class usually includes members who do not partake wholly of its nastiness.
-(This confounds the essentialism which CT Etcetrera has developed as a theme.
+(This confounds the essentialism which Critical Theory has developed as a theme.
 See below.)

 Let’s look at an example.

-One of CT Etcetra’s great successes was the promulgation of CTCT (or Critical Theory’s Colonial Theory.)
+One of Critical Theory’s great successes was the promulgation of CTCT&PCT (or Critical Theory’s Colonial Theory and Post-colonial Theory.)

-A star CTCT case has been Britain’s pernicious imperial slave trade.
-CTCT reminds us (unnecessarily) that the trade was morally wrong and that its perpetrators, from the government down, tried to defend it with racist arguments which were mostly wrong-headed.
-The tricky fact that CTCT couldn’t accommodate (even if it tried) is that the British Empire volunteered to give up its slave trade (as a matter of conscience and, increasingly, of convenience).
+A star CTCT&PCT case has been Britain’s pernicious imperial slave trade.
+CTCT&PCT reminds us (unnecessarily) that the trade was morally wrong and that its perpetrators, from the government down, tried to defend it with racist arguments which were mostly wrong-headed.
+The tricky fact that CTCT&PCT can’t accommodate (even if it tried) is that the British Empire volunteered to give up its slave trade (as a matter of conscience and, increasingly, of convenience).
 In short, the imperial hegemonic narrative wasn’t all that hegemonic.
 The imperial elite (first a few people within it, then many) lost faith in its essential creeds, and their slaves (taught by the lash and Christianity) probably never believed it at all.

-CTCT’s best, largest, simplest single example was very late out of the gate.
-CTCT narrates and analyses the British Empire in India as being in the grip of an oppressive hegemonic narrative that it sought to impose on its subject peoples.
-Actually, the historical record shows that before CT and CTCT had been invented and even before their progenitors had put together their proto-versions of their doctrines, large sections of the British Imperial elite were aware that its thinking about the Empire was flawed and probably unsustainable.
+CTCT&PCT’s best, largest, simplest single example was very late out of the gate.
+CTCT&PCT narrates and analyses the British Empire in India as being in the grip of a hegemonic narrative that it sought to impose on its subject peoples.
+Actually, the historical record shows that before CTCT&PCT had been invented and even before their progenitors had put together their proto-versions of their doctrines, large sections of the British Imperial elite were aware that its thinking about the Empire was flawed and probably unsustainable.

-1) CT Etctera is a rationale about power relation rationales.
+1) Critical Theory is a rationale about power relation rationales.
 It is a narrative about narratival power.

-2) CT Etctera is itself an elite hegemonic account of every other elite’s desire for hegemony.
+2) Critical Theoryis itself an elite hegemonic account of every other elite’s desire for hegemony.

-3) CT Etctera asserts that everyone who has power is in the grip of a hegemonic thought which drives them to exert power not least through hegemonising the thought processes of those over whom they seek to exert power.
+3) Critical Theory asserts that everyone who has power is in the grip of a hegemonic thought which drives them to exert power not least through hegemonising the thought processes of those over whom they seek to exert power.

-4) CT Etctera insists that erstwhile victims of these processes can free themselves of the hegemonies imposed by powerful oppressors, but the oppressors can’t free themselves of their own inner hegemonic thoughts.
+4) Critical Theory insists that erstwhile victims of these processes can free themselves of the hegemonies imposed by powerful oppressors, but the oppressors can’t free themselves of their own inner hegemonic thoughts.

-5) CT Etctera depends on various sub-structures, each of which has both some merit and great flaws.
+5) Critical Theory depends on various sub-structures, each of which has both some merit and great flaws.

-6) CT Etctera borrows some of Marxism’s capitalist/worker relations and applies them to whites/blacks, men/women, straights/queers, colonialists/colonised, cis-gendered/trans-gendered.
+6) Critical Theory borrows some of Marxism’s capitalist/worker relations and applies them to whites/blacks, men/women, straights/queers, colonialists/colonised, cis-gendered/trans-gendered.
 These cloned Marxian views read-across to race war, or the war of the sexes and genders, or nationalism’ struggle against imperialism or any other power struggles in the world.

 CP Etcetera and Textual Analysis